Home

 our Commodity ETF calculators for

-ETFs which hold commodities or currencies are vastly more complicated because the tax reporting vehicle is a Form K-1 or tax information statement which passes through to you each category of taxable income separately.
+ETFs which hold commodities or currencies are vastly more complicated because the tax reporting vehicle is a Form K-1 or grantor trust tax information statement that passes through to you each category of taxable income separately.
 The cost basis accounting is based on the investment method utilized within the ETF:

 Commodity ETF's that hold the physical commodity